Germany national football team: Early years (1899–1942)

-Three Germany national teams (1945–1990)
+Three German national teams (1945–1990)

 After World War II, Germany was banned from competition in most sports until 1950.
 The DFB was not a full member of FIFA, and none of the three new German states – West Germany, East Germany, and Saarland – entered the 1950 World Cup qualifiers.

 The Federal Republic of Germany, which was referred to as West Germany, continued the DFB.
 With recognition by FIFA and UEFA, the DFB maintained and continued the record of the pre-war team.
 Switzerland was the first team that played West Germany in 1950, with the latter qualifying for the 1954 World Cup and the former hosting it.

-The Saarland, under French control between 1946 and 1956, did not join French organisations, and was barred from participating in pan-German ones.
-It sent their own team to the 1952 Summer Olympics and to the 1954 World Cup qualifiers.
+The Saarland, a French protectorate between 1947 and 1956, did not join French organisations, and was barred from participating in pan-German ones.
+It sent their own team to the 1952 Summer Olympics and the 1954 World Cup qualifiers.
 In 1957, Saarland acceded to the Federal Republic of Germany.

 In 1949, the communist German Democratic Republic (East Germany) was founded.
 In 1952 the Deutscher Fußball-Verband der DDR (DFV) was established and the East Germany national football team took to the field.
-They were the only team to beat the 1974 FIFA World Cup winning West Germans in the only meeting of the two sides of the divided nation.
+They were the only team to beat the 1974 FIFA World Cup-winning West Germans in the only meeting of the two sides of the divided nation.
 East Germany won the gold medal at the 1976 Olympics.
 After German reunification in 1990, the eastern football competition was reintegrated into the DFB.